pryv/dev-site/Activity.md

 #### Specific errors

-* 400 (bad request), id `UNKNOWN_FOLDER`: The given parent folder's id is unknown.
+* 400 (bad request), id `UNKNOWN_FOLDER`: The specified parent folder's id is unknown.
 * 400 (bad request), id `ITEM_NAME_ALREADY_EXISTS`: A sibling folder already exists with the same name.

 ### DELETE `/<channel id>/folders/<folder id>`

-Trashes or deletes the given folder, depending on its current state:
+Trashes or deletes the specified folder, depending on its current state:

 - If the folder is not already in the trash, it will be moved to the trash (i.e. flagged as `trashed`)
 - If the folder is already in the trash, it will be irreversibly deleted with its possible descendants.
 If events exist that refer to the deleted item(s), you must indicate how to handle them with the parameter `mergeEventsWithParent`..